fullphat/halon/README.md

 `sudo python halon.py`

 Note that Halon runs under Python 2.7 at the moment.
+You may be able to run Halon without `sudo`, it depends on which devices you're intending to use.
+Blink(1) devices require `sudo` as Halon needs access to the USB ports.

 ## Troubleshooting

 If you find your devices aren't detected, or you see errors when launching Halon, check the following:

-## UnicornHAT HD
+### UnicornHAT HD

 You should see a message scroll across the HAT during Halon startup.
 If not, check you've installed the helper libraries already:

 (link here)

-## Blink(1)
+### Blink(1)

 Any connected Blink(1) devices should cycle through a rainbow scheme during startup.
 If not:

+- Check the Blink(1) devices flash briefly when your computer powers on

-- Check you've installed pyUSB:
+- Check you've installed PyUSB:

-...
+`sudo pip install pyusb`

-- Check you've installed pyColour
+- Check you've installed colour 0.1.5 (or later):

-...
+`sudo pip install colour`